paradedb/paradedb/pg_bm25/README.md

 #### Windows

-Windows is not supported.
+At this time, Windows is only supported via WSL.
 This restriction is [inherited from pgrx not supporting Windows](https://github.com/pgcentralfoundation/pgrx?tab=readme-ov-file#caveats--known-issues).

 ## Usage